Useful Information for applicants

 What happens if I am moving into the area from another part of the UK or abroad?

 You need to apply via our website using this link: Online Application Login/Registration.
 If you have any issues please email email@example.com.

 Do you accept IGCSEs?

-Yes – all qualifications equivalent to GCSEs are accepted.
-If you are unsure about your qualifications, please contact the Admissions Team on firstname.lastname@example.org.
+Yes, we accept all qualifications equivalent to GCSEs.
+If you are unsure about your qualifications please email firstname.lastname@example.org

 What happens at the admissions interview?

-Your parent/carers are welcome to attend your interview with you.
+Your parent/carer is welcome to attend your interview with you.